christian-million/surveyr/README.md

 - More plots
 - Tidy Eval (So we don't have to use quotes)

 Well, we'll see what happens moving forward.
-At least I am learning a lot.
+At least I am learning a lot!